jp0123/exelim/README.md

 ## Problem and Solution
 ### Problem
+Exelim is built to solve two problems.

-#### Problem 1
+#### Problem 1: Buying/selling second hand PC parts
+The act of buying and selling second hand PC parts is a difficult process.
+Current solutions are ineffective and inefficient.
+A dedicated and robust platform is required.

 Problems when buying second hand PC parts:
 1. Quality Assurance - buying good or at least of acceptable quality parts.
-2. Access - No central, dedicated, or trusted platform
+2. Access - No central, dedicated, and trusted platform.
-3. Trust - Buyer and seller both having each others best interests in mind too.
-Difficulty establishing trust between parties.
+3. Trust - Difficulty establishing trust between parties.
+Buyer and seller both having each others best interests in mind too.
-    * Accountability - If something goes wrong, it can become messy.
+4. Accountability - Should a dispute or error within a transaction occur, it is difficult to ensure a fair outcome.

 There are good quality second hand parts available but, due to the above issues it is difficult in both selling and buying them.

-#### Problem 2
+#### Problem 2: E-waste
 E-waste is becoming a growing problem.
 * https://news.un.org/en/story/2017/12/639312-electronic-waste-poses-growing-risk-environment-human-health-un-report-warns